 C is for clinical interventions

-Priory has recently started the parenthood, pregnancy and family (PPF) service at Priory Wellbeing Centre Harley Street.
+Priory has recently started the Perinatal Wellbeing Service at Priory Wellbeing Centre Harley Street.

-This service will offer a comprehensive range of assessment and treatment interventions for each stage of a family's developmental timeline and is delivered by our expert consultant psychiatrists Dr Kathryn Hollins and Dr Lucinda Green.
+This service will offer a comprehensive range of assessment and treatment interventions for each stage of a family's developmental timeline and is delivered by our expert consultant psychiatrist Dr Kathryn Hollins.